JOrianJohnson/post-install-config/README.md

 </p>
 <p>
-Go to settings -> Users -> settings again and make sure the box titled "Require registration and login to create tickets" is unchecked.
-This is will allow everyone access to make tickets without restrictions.
+Next, go to settings -> users -> settings again and make sure the box titled "require registration and login to create tickets" is unchecked.
+This is will allow everyone to make tickets without having to register or login to the company's system.
 </p>
 <br />